-Samaria – “Out the Way” single
+Samaria – “Out the Way” music video

 “Nothing I can do will bring the peace back.
 Break my neck to try and make you see that.
 Quiet time take the space and feed that.
 Options that you hide you wanna see that?
 Well, I’m here to set you free you won’t see me back.
 You’ll hit me once, it burns, you can eat that.
 Taxi, need a rehab, you just need to relax.
 See what you’ve been on, pushin’ me back into relapse.
 You need some peace, but what you think I need?” – lyrics

 ‘Out the Way’ tells a heartfelt tale about a young woman who shares a problematic relationship with her significant other.
 Apparently, she realizes that she has nothing left to offer, and believes her companion deserves better.
 Therefore, she chooses to get out of his way because she doesn’t represent what he needs at the current moment.

 ‘Out the Way’ contains a troubled relationship-based narrative, ear-pleasing vocals, and tuneful melodies that will resonate well with fans of Kehlani, Zenesoul, and Lu’ginnae.
 The unhappy tune possesses melodic instrumentation flavored with a warm contemporary R&B vibration.
 Furthermore, “Out the Way” serves as a tasty appetizer to what listeners can expect to hear from Samaria in the near future.

 “You cryin’, I’m sorry, these diamonds can’t solve it.”